 Parameter Selection/settings Description Function Operating mode of the counter/integrator Inactive Counter/integrator is switched off.
 Counter Counter for the pulses of a digital signal Integrator Integration of an analog signal Flow (total) Integration of volume flow (determining the total flow) Operating time Determination of the length of time that a digital signal is active.
 High-speed counter Counting of the pulses of a digital signal up to 12.5 kHz; only available if the necessary digital input/output is in place.
-Save (for evaluation) The result (status of the counter/integrator) can be saved in order to evaluate it with the PCA3000 evaluation software.
-No Event is not saved.
+Save (for evalua- The result (status of the counter/integrator) can be saved in order to evaluation) the PCA3000 evaluation software. r) can be saved in order to evaluate it with No Event is not saved.
 Yes Event is saved.